🇬🇪 Georgia Expats

 🏙️ Saburtalo

 Best value for money.
 Good metro access, supermarkets, newer buildings mixed with Soviet blocks.
+Where most long-term expats on a budget end up — and where they stay.

 1-bed: $400–$600